ornab74/twitchaudio/README.md

 - Passwords are not stored directly.
 - A random salt is generated for the vault.
-- Keys are derived with PBKDF2-HMAC-SHA256 using 600,000 iterations.
+- Keys are derived with Scrypt and used as raw AES-256-GCM keys.
-- A short verifier token is encrypted to confirm whether the password can unlock the vault.
+- A short verifier token is sealed with AES-GCM to confirm whether the password can unlock the vault.
-- Changing the vault password re-encrypts saved stream payloads with a new password-derived key.
+- Changing the vault password re-encrypts saved stream, settings, and chat payloads with a new password-derived key.

 If you need full-file encrypted SQLite, use SQLCipher or a platform-level encrypted filesystem.
 This project intentionally keeps setup simple by encrypting payloads in the app.